 Tenants want prompt and professional responses from the main point of contact for any issues that arise.

 So what happens if, for example, you’re on vacation several states away?
 Or if you own properties in another state?
 You can’t just fly out to your property in an instant.
-Your strong tenant relationship alone won’t save you here.
+Your strong resident relationship alone won’t save you here.

 Sure, there’s always the risk of hiring an incompetent third party to handle certain matters for you.
 That means you must research what makes a good property manager and interview several.
 The time and money you spend finding a good property manager isn’t a cost but an investment.